Dongducheon City, Korea, Republic Of 483-030

 Special Installation Messages:

 Service members are not required to secure passports for entrance into Korea for their duty assignment because of an existing Status of Forces Agreement (SOFA).
-Family members who accompany or visit the service member are required to have a government no-fee passport and an A-3 VISA prior to entering Korea.
+Family members who accompany or visit the service member are required to have a passport and obtain an A-3 VISA if staying in Korea longer than 90 days.
 Service members will need copies of PCS and/or leave orders to travel between the US and Korea.
+For those wishing to travel for leisure while stationed in Korea, a tourist passport is needed.
+You can apply for a tourist passport while you are in country provided you have the necessary documentation such as birth certificate or other proof of US citizenship.

 Planning for shipment of your pet(s) includes researching airline requirements and quarantine restriction laws in your new location.
 You will need to ask the airlines about requirements for size, weight, number of animals, kennel construction, documentation and seasonal limitations.
 See “Shipping Pets” under “Get to know the installation” for more detailed information on bringing your pet to Korea.